Brantford rapist escapes Kingston facility

-Maracle, 51, is a convicted rapist and long-term offender
+David Maracle, 51, convicted rapist and long-term offender

-A Brantford, Ont., man who raped a 14-year-old schoolgirl in the late 1990s and escaped from a Kingston halfway house earlier this week has been arrested in Cornwall, Ont.
+A Brantford, Ont., man who raped a 14-year-old schoolgirl in the late 1990s has escaped from a Kingston halfway house, police warn.

 David Maracle, 51, ran off from the Henry Trail Community Correctional Facility Sunday evening, police say.

-Maracle is a convicted rapist who was jailed after sexually assaulting a woman in 1987 and committing two separate assaults on a Brantford teen in 1997.
+Maracle is a convicted rapist, who was jailed after sexually assaulting a woman in 1987, as well as two separate assaults on a Brantford teen in 1997.

 He was declared a long-term offender in Hamilton Superior Court in 2009.

 Maracle is described as a First Nations man, five feet 10 inches tall, about 200 pounds, with short, dark hair.

 He was last seen wearing green and grey cargo pants, a white T-shirt, and a dark jacket and sweater.

 "Kingston Police and OPP are making a combined effort to locate Maracle, but in the meantime are asking that members of the public remain vigilant," Kingston police said in a media alert.